rjprins/fastapi-restly/README.md

 * **CRUD endpoints in minutes** for SQLAlchemy models
 * **Class-based views** with dependency injection and inheritance
 * **Automatic Pydantic schemas** for create, update, and read
-* **Filtering, pagination, and sorting** (including nested relationships)
+* **Filtering, pagination, and sorting** (inclurestly nested relationships)
 * **OpenAPI docs** with all generated routes
 * **React-Admin friendly** API responses

 ---

-## 🎯 Ding Philosophy
+## 🎯 Restly Philosophy

 ### Made to Build Serious Apps

-Ding's goal is to make web application development as easy as possible by providing the tools production apps commonly need.
+Restly's goal is to make web application development as easy as possible by provirestly the tools production apps commonly need.

 - **Today**: Class-based views, automatic Pydantic schema generation, and database connection management.
 - **Tomorrow**: Admin interface, authentication, permissions, background jobs, job scheduling, plugins, etc.

 ### Designed in Layers

-Ding is a stack of micro-libraries.
+Restly is a stack of micro-libraries.

 - Each layer adds a step of convenience, but developers can always drop down a layer for deeper customization.
 - Each layer makes deliberate, opinionated choices that higher layers can rely on and extend.
 - The less customization you need, the more you get out-of-the-box—yet full customization never requires awkward hacks.
-- Built on FastAPI, Pydantic, and SQLAlchemy, Ding sticks to patterns provided by those libraries.
+- Built on FastAPI, Pydantic, and SQLAlchemy, Restly sticks to patterns provided by those libraries.

 ## 🚀 Quick Start